A Critical Analysis of the Explanatory Letter of Condemnation by the Holy Office

 "During the time that you will remain on the earth, and you are second to Peter with regard to ecclesiastical hierarchy, he being the head and you a believer, but first as Mother of the Church having given birth to me, who am the Head of the Mystical Body, do not reject the many Judases, but assist and teach Peter, my brothers, John, James, Simon, Philip, Bartholomew, Andrew, Thomas and Matthew not to reject, but to assist."

 Given the context, the statement becomes clear.
-While the Blessed Virgin was never ordained—an ontological impossibility—and thus held no priestly/clerical office within the visible Church hierarchy, nonetheless authority was Hers in an invisible sense, by virtue of the fullness of grace given Her by the Most High.
-There was none in creation more bestowed with grace and wisdom (a hidden truth to those of the time, veiled behind perfect humility and obedience), yet She too was subject to Peter, the Vicar of Christ, during her time on earth.
-This not only gives credence to the Popes universal authority, but also to the Blessed Virgin's singularly unique role as Mother of the Church.
+While the Blessed Virgin was never ordained—an ontological impossibility being a woman—and thus held no clerical office within the visible Church hierarchy, nonetheless authority was Hers in an invisible sense, by virtue of the fullness of grace given Her by the Most High.
+There was none in creation more bestowed with grace and wisdom (a hidden truth to those of the time, veiled behind perfect humility and obedience), yet She too remained subject to Peter, the Vicar of Christ, and indeed all ordained ministers, by her perfect obedience.
+This not only gives credence to the Popes primacy and universal authority, but also to the Blessed Virgin's perfect virtue and singular appointment as Mother of the Church.

 The Work, therefore, would have deserved a condemnation even if it were only considered a romance novel, if for nothing else, for reasons of irreverence.
 [12]

-[12] This statement is very telling, in that it demonstrates the lax--and sometimes subjective--requirements employed at the time to be considered for ecclesial censure (this is an important point to emphasize, since some people today seem to be of the belief that the books listed on the index conformed to a strict criteria for heresy).
-This loose model proved to be problematic, which forced the Church to later formulate a strict criteria for judging apparitions.
+[12] This statement is very telling, in that it demonstrates a certain subjectivity--and even intellectual laziness--in the author's understanding of church law, which is not governed by the whims of personal impressions (supposed "irreverence" is far from a justifiable reason for condemnation), but by objective criteria.
+This is an important point to emphasize, since some people today seem to be of the belief that the books listed on the index conformed to a strict criteria for heresy.
+We see here, that this author at least, applied his own set of criteria, none of which justified condemnation.
+This loose model proved to be problematic, which forced the Church to later formulate a strict criteria for judging apparitions (See here).

 But in reality, the author has greater pretensions.
 Skimming through the volumes, here and there one reads the words "Jesus says...," "Mary says...; " or also: "I see..." and the like.
 And then, towards the end of the IV volume (page 839) the author reveals himself as... an authoress, named Maria (Valtorta), and writes that she is a witness of the entire messianic period.
 These words remind us that, about ten years ago, several voluminous typescripts that contained purported visions and revelations were in circulation.
 It was then that the competent Ecclesiastical Authority had prohibited the publishing of these typescripts and ordered that they be withdrawn from circulation.
 Now we see them reproduced virtually wholesale in this current Work.